 1099-MISC, Independent Contractors, and Self-Employed

 Question: I received a Form 1099-MISC with an amount in box 7 for nonemployee compensation.
 What forms and schedules should I use to report income earned as an independent contractor?

-Independent contractors report their income on Schedule C (Form 1040) (PDF), Profit or Loss from Business (Sole Proprietorship), however you may qualify to use Schedule C-EZ (Form 1040) (PDF), Net Profit from Business (Sole Proprietorship).
+- Independent contractors report their income on Schedule C (Form 1040), Profit or Loss from Business (Sole Proprietorship).
+However, you may qualify to use Schedule C-EZ (Form 1040), Net Profit from Business (Sole Proprietorship).

-- You should also be aware of Schedule SE (Form 1040) (PDF), Self-Employment Tax, which must be filed if net earnings from self-employment are $400 or more.
-This form is used to figure your social security and Medicare tax which is based on your net self-employment income.
+- Also file Schedule SE (Form 1040), Self-Employment Tax, if net earnings from self-employment are $400 or more.
+This form allows you to figure social security and Medicare tax due on your net self-employment income.

 - You may need to make estimated tax payments.
-Refer to Form 1040-ES (PDF), Estimated Tax for Individuals, for more details on who must pay estimated tax.
-If you need to make estimated tax payments and do not pay them timely, you may also need to file Form 2210 (PDF), Underpayment of Estimated Tax by Individuals, Estates & Trusts.
+Refer to Form 1040-ES, Estimated Tax for Individuals, for more details on who must pay estimated tax.
+If you need to make estimated tax payments and do not pay them timely, you may also need to file Form 2210, Underpayment of Estimated Tax by Individuals, Estates & Trusts.

 - Publication 334, Tax Guide for Small Business